cogentcore/core/README.md

 	+ SetValueAction calls SetValue and emits the signal
 	+ this allows other users of the widget that also recv the signal to not trigger themselves, but typically you want the update, so it makes sense to have that in the basic version.
 ValueView in particular requires this kind of behavior.  todo: go back and make this more consistent.

-### TODO
+### For release

+* basic rich text formatting -- word wrap in widgets demo, and bold / italic styles for fonts?
+* style parsing crash on font-family

+* scroll wheel events for scrolling! -- frame intercepts.  also sliders when in focus?

 *  get rid of time.Time in events -- cache out to int64 -- it has a pointer! https://segment.com/blog/allocation-efficiency-in-high-performance-go-services/

-* margin not being processed properly on buttons..
+* double-click interval not working at all -- calling everything double-click

 * really want an additional spacing parameter on layout -- needs to be separate from margin / padding which just apply to the frame-like property

 * background in struct/map/etc views is white..

-* any way to get rid of todots ??  key thing is not to recompute in layout probably.

-* StyleCSSToMe is very slow.  why?

 * need general Node2D Apply, Revert methods, for e.g., text fields when the user presses Ok -- just when valueview destructs?
+* Auto-apply when valueview TextField is destroyed?

 * Nonmodal dialogs -> windows

-* highlight, lowlight versions of lighter-darker that are relative to current lightness for dark-style themes.
+* consolidate dialog popup code between menu and dialog

 * override ki.Props json to save type names
+* saving non-string properties not working -- doesn't know the type for loading.. converts to a map.

 * get all json save / load working

-* Button parts not updating when I add a label, even with full re-render.

-* Auto-apply when valueview TextField is destroyed?

-* scroll wheel events for scrolling! -- frame intercepts.  also sliders when in focus?
+* sub-menu -- should just work?

+* tab widget and integrate with tree view editor?
+Popups show up in a separate tab?

+### TODO

+* highlight, lowlight versions of lighter-darker that are relative to current lightness for dark-style themes.

-* color generates linear interpolations, lighter, darker -- then add a painter guy based on that to generate gradients, and then we're in the shadow business, etc
+* add a painter guy based on that to generate gradients, and then we're in the shadow business, etc

-* saving non-string properties not working -- doesn't know the type for loading.. converts to a map.

-* double-click interval not working at all -- calling everything double-click

 * arg view / dialog and button tags

 * DND for slices, trees: need the restore under vp, draw vp sequence to work right -- maybe after new rendering.

-* consolidate dialog popup code between menu and dialog

 * fix issue with tiny window and dialog not scrolling and blocking interface